NZR H class: Withdrawal

 After the Second World War, the locomotives were starting to show their age, and the New Zealand government was looking for a way to cut the time between Wellington and the Wairarapa.
 On 7 May 1951, the contract to construct the 8.8 km Rimutaka Tunnel was signed, which spelt the end of the incline, and the need for the H class.

 The last revenue service for the H class was on 29 October 1955, when locomotives 199, 201, 202, 203 and 204 hauled a Carterton Show day excursion train up the incline on the return journey to Wellington.
 When the Rimutaka Tunnel opened five days later, two of the engines were put to work dismantling the incline that they had travelled on for 77 years.

 After the closure and dismantling of the line, in February 1956 all of the H class - except H 200 which had been out of service for some time with a collapsed internal steam pipe - were towed to Hutt Workshops.
 All were written off in March 1956.
 All except H 199 were towed to the old Silverstream rail yard in 1957 where they were scrapped.
 H 199 was towed to Featherston on 9 August 1958 by DE 508 (itself now preserved) and put on display in the park in Clifford Square the following month.
-Years later the locomotive became the centre piece in the Fell Locomotive Museum at Featherston.
+Years later in 1989 after an 8 year long restoration the locomotive became the centre piece in the Fell Locomotive Museum at Featherston.